Shofuso Japanese House and Garden: Exhibit at MoMA

 Pre-assembly of the house began in January 1953 at Ito's workshop in Nagoya, and was completed a year later, using the traditional Japanese method of building, which minimizes the use of structural nails, employing various joineries through the use of hand tools.
 The house was then disassembled and shipped to New York.
-The reassembly team led by architect Yoshimura arrived at New York in March, 1954 and completed the construction mid-June with help of a cadre of Hawaiian Nisei carpenters.
+The reassembly team led by architect Yoshimura arrived at New York in March 1954 and completed the construction mid-June with help of a cadre of Hawaiian Nisei carpenters.
 The inaugural ceremony was held on June 17, 1954, and Shofuso was opened to the public on June 19.
 Japanese prime minister Shigeru Yoshida visited Shofuso in November 1954, escorted by John D. and Blanchette Rockefeller.
 The American public was impressed with the beauty of natural wood, simple interior design, and the house's flexible plan.
-The exhibit was closed on October 16, 1955, after attracting almost a quarter of million visitors in two seasons, approximately three times as many visitors as the two previous MoMA House and Garden exhibits (a 1949 house by architect Marcel Breuer that exists today at Kykuit, the Rockefeller family estate in Pocantico Hills, New York, and a 1950 house by architect Gregory Ain), demolished after the exhibition.
+The exhibit was closed on October 16, 1955, after attracting almost a quarter of million visitors in two seasons, approximately three times as many visitors as the two previous MoMA House and Garden exhibits (the 1949 House in the Museum Garden by architect Marcel Breuer that exists today at Kykuit, the Rockefeller family estate in Pocantico Hills, New York, and a 1950 house by architect Gregory Ain), demolished after the exhibition.